LiskArchive/lisk-legacy-docs/tutorials/cashback.md

 For this, we utilize the http API of the node and post the created transaction object to the transaction endpoint of the API.

-Before posting the transaction, let's check the balances of sender and recipient, to verify later that the transaction got applied correctly:
+Before posting the transaction, let's check the balances of sender and recipient, to verify later that the transaction was applied correctly:

-Checking the account balance of the sender:
+To check the account balance of the sender:
 ```bash
 curl -X GET "http://localhost:4000/api/accounts?address=16313739661670634666L" -H "accept: application/json"
 ```